bahadurajm/debugbar/README.md

+# Debugbar
+Debugbar for Codeigniter 3

 ## Requirements

 - PHP 5.4.x (Composer requirement)
 - CodeIgniter 3.0.x

-## Installation
+### Installation
+### Step 1 Installation by Composer

-Create `composer.json` file in your application's root if there is none.
+Create composer.json file in your application's root if there is none.
 Add the following text in the file:
+#### Edit /composer.json
 ```json
 {
     "require": {